-Due to COVID volumes lead-times are currently 5-7 days longer than standard.
+Due to COVID volumes lead-times are currently 30 working days.

 Our team can provide site investigations and lab testing for a range of environmental assessments commonly requested by councils for Development Application (DA) approval.
 Commonly requested assessments: